 Same as with the modifying wp-config.php, this step can be completed with an FTP client.

-There are many reasons why you would want to change WordPress domain name.
+There could be many reasons why you might want to change WordPress domain name.
 Luckily, WordPress provides a built-in URL address settings and allows you to manually tweak the PHP code through a file manager or an FTP client to effectively change your domain.